-2021 Business Highlights
+2022 Business Highlights

-2021 was a year of continued accelerated growth for Medifast, resulting in strong financial results exceeding our expectations for both revenue and profit.
-Our revenue increased 63.2% to \$1.526 billion for 2021 as compared to \$934.8 million in 2020.
-Net income for 2021 increased 59.5% to \$164.0 million, or \$13.89 per diluted share based on approximately 11.8 million shares outstanding, compared to \$102.9 million, or \$8.68 per diluted share for 2020 based on approximately 11.9 million shares outstanding.
-For the year of 2021, we paid a total of \$63.9 million in quarterly cash dividends at \$1.42 per share each quarter throughout the year.
-As of December 2021, the Company has issued 24 consecutive quarterly dividend payments to stockholders, and paid out to stockholders an aggregate of \$191.0 million in cash dividends over the past five years since December 2016.
-In addition, the company used \$56.0 million to repurchase 238,032 shares of common stock in 2021.
+In 2022, the Company experienced a significant shift in the macroeconomic environment that had a meaningful impact on Coach productivity and ultimately client acquisition.
+As a result, we experienced modest growth and our revenue increased 4.8% to \$1.599 billion for 2022 as compared to \$1.526 billion in 2021.
+For the year of 2022, we paid a total of \$71.6 million in quarterly cash dividends at \$1.64 per share each quarter throughout the year.
+As of December 2022, the Company has issued 28 consecutive quarterly dividend payments to stockholders, and paid out to stockholders an aggregate of \$247.2 million in cash dividends over the past five years since December 2017.
+In addition, the company used \$126.4 million to repurchase 739 thousand shares of common stock in 2022.